limrp/metagenome_functional_profiling/README.md

 - **COG Functional Categories File (`cog-24.fun.edited.tab`)**: A tab-delimited file mapping functional category IDs to their groups and descriptions.
 Expected columns:
   - `COG Functional category ID`, `Functional group`, `RGB color`, `FC description`

+The **COG files were downloaded from [NCBI's COG Project](https://www.ncbi.nlm.nih.gov/research/cog-project/)**.
+The COG database is an invaluable resource for classifying proteins from complete genomes based on orthologous relationships and is widely used for functional profiling in metagenomic studies.

 ### Output Files